A Brief History

 The local emergency crew responded virtually as soon as the train had stopped, separating the burning car from the rest of the train and averting the spreading of the flames.
 The Indian government paid each family of the fatal victims less than $10,000 apiece!

 The Tamil Nadu Express had been no stranger to accidents, and the high speed travel of the train had been seriously scaled back in 1981 after a derailment that killed 15 passengers.
 Considered in the class of “Superfast” trains in India, that designation really refers more to the express nature of the train, making no intermediate stops between origin and destination, with an average speed of at least 34 mph or more.
-Does this train make you wonder what would constitute a “Superslow” train in India?
+Question for students (and subscribers): Does this train make you wonder what would constitute a “Superslow” train in India?
 We wonder!
+Please let us know in the comments section below this article.

 Your readership is much appreciated!